Phase diagram of the hexagonal lattice quantum dimer model: Order parameters, ground-state energy, and gaps: Perturbation theory for the star phase

-keeping in mind that the state with all spins flipped corresponds to the same dimer state.

-$\ket{\psi_\Star}$ is the ground state for $V/t \rightarrow -\infty$, where the potential energy term selects the classical dimer coverings with the maximum number of $3$-plaquettes.
-For a perturbative analysis in $\lambda:=t/V$ we write the Hamiltonian \eqref{eq:H_QDM} in the form
+The ideal star state \eqref{eq:starState} is a product state with 3-plaquettes on two of the three triangular sublattices (say $A$ and $B$) and 0-plaquettes on $C$.
+It is the ground state for $V/t \rightarrow -\infty$, where the potential energy term selects the classical dimer coverings with the maximum number of $3$-plaquettes.
+For a perturbative analysis in $\lambda:=t/V$, we write the Hamiltonian \eqref{eq:H_QDM} in the form

 where $\hat{f}_i = \left(\ketbra{\pUp_i}{\pDown_i}+h.c.\right)$ flips plaquette $i$, and $\hat{N}_3 = \sum_i \left(\ketbra{\pUp_i}{\pUp_i}+\ketbra{\pDown_i}{\pDown_i}\right)$ counts the total number of flippable plaquettes.